tamish272/drum-kit/README.md

 # drum-kit

-Play your drum beats by clicking on the drum buttons.
+Play your drum beats by clicking on the drum buttons or pressing the respected keys.